physcodestyle/official-website/src/content/news/2018-07-23-vstrecha-vypusknikov.en.md

 type: 'news'
 aim: 'all'
-title: 'On 15 September, the University celebrates a century' 'description: 'In addition to large-scale celebrations in the city, the main building will be large...'
+title: 'On 15 September, the University celebrates a century'
+description: 'In addition to large-scale celebrations in the city, the main building will be large...'
-'images:
+images:
   - src: '/images/vsu-100-let.jpg'
     alt: 'On 15 September, the University celebrates a century'
     type: 'image'